 If your peach coating has cooled or thickened, repeat the microwave heating process.

 Dip each cake pop straight down into the peach coating until the cake ball is completely covered and sealed.
 If you need to angle the cake pop, gently tilt it in one direction and then another.
-Do not stir the coating with the cake pop or it may fall off of the stick.
 Remove the cake pop from the melted coating by pulling it straight up.
 Then, turn the cake pop at an angle and gently tap off any excess coating.
 Turn the cake pop upright.
+If you have trouble with cake pops falling off of the sticks, check out 5 Tricks to Stop Cake Pops from Falling Off Sticks.

 Once the coating has completely hardened, you can give your Santas rosy cheeks at any time by brushing on a small amount of pink luster dust.